NikosAlexandris/pvgis-prototype/docs/cli/irradiance/diffuse.md

 ---
 icon: simple/liberadotchat
-title: Diffuse sky-reflected irradiance
+title: Diffuse irradiance
+subtitle: Diffuse sky- & ground-reflected irradiance
 tags:
   - How-To
   - CLI
+  - Diffuse
+  - Diffuse Horizontal
-  - Diffuse Solar Irradiance
+  - Diffuse Inclined
+  - Sky-Reflected
+  - Ground-Reflected
 hide:
   - toc
 ---

-This page overviews how-to work with the `irradiance diffuse` sub-commands `inclined`, `horizontal` and `from-global-and-direct-irradiance` which supports reading the global and direct irradiance components from external time series.
+In PVGIS,
+the diffuse irradiance
+is the sum of the sky-reflected and ground-reflected components.
+The **sky-reflected** component
+is the radiation scattered by the atmosphere and clouds. and the **ground-reflected** is the radiation reflected from the ground surface onto the solar collector.

-To begin with,
-let's see the available subcommands by running
+To begin with, let's see the relevant sub/commands by running

 ``` bash exec="true" result="ansi" source="material-block"
 pvgis-prototype irradiance diffuse
 ```

+The following sections exempliy how-to work with these commands.

 ## Diffuse inclined